energypatrikhu/ShinobiNvidiaDocker/README.md

 >  `docker` with `compose` plugin should already be installed.

-1. Clone the Repo and enter the `docker-shinobi` directory.
+1. Clone the Repo and enter the `ShinobiNvidiaDocker` directory.
     ```
     git clone https://github.com/energypatrikhu/Shinobi.git ShinobiNvidiaDocker && cd ShinobiNvidiaDocker
     ```